Kolkir/mlcpp/polynomial_regression_gpu/README.md

 	poly_x.set_stream(computeStream.get());
 	generate_polynomial(x, poly_x, p_degree);
 	```
 	The most interesting thing here is function ``mshadow::expr::slice`` which produce a references slice from original tensor and you can use it as separate tensor object in expressions.
+I didn't make function ``generate_polinomial`` to return a ``TensorContainer`` object, because there is no

 4. **Generating new data for testing model predictions**